Chapter 13 Bankruptcy Attorney in Orange

 How Chapter 13 Bankruptcy Works

 Chapter 13 is often called a wage earner plan.
-In plain terms, it is a court-supervised repayment arrangement that lets many people keep their property while catching up on past due amounts over time.
+In plain terms, it is a court-supervised repayment arrangement that lets many people keep their property while catching up on past-due amounts over time.
 Instead of dealing with multiple creditors separately, you typically make one monthly payment under a plan approved by the court.

 To use Chapter 13, you generally need a regular income and total debts within certain legal limits.
 The law can be detailed, and whether you qualify depends on your exact income, debt types, and past filings.
 During a consultation, we review your numbers and explain how the rules may apply, without asking you to decode legal charts on your own.